I built Hornbill's entire design function from zero

 - Problem

-- Five products, dozens of developers, and no designer ever.
-No design system and no consistency between any of them.
+- Five products, dozens of developers, no designer ever, and no system or consistency between any of them.

 - Role